Rujipas-Thongpao/Lost-Project/README.md

 # Lost-engine 🌙
 ## Introduction
 **Lost Engine** is 3D game engine written in C++ and OpenGL.
-Built around a component-based ECS architecture, it features a modular system design — renderer, collision, animation, audio, and more — all communicating through a decoupled EventBus.
-Libraries are kept minimal and drop-in: GLAD, Assimp, ImGui, miniaudio, and stb_image.
+Built around a component-based ECS architecture, it features a modular system design such as renderer, collision, animation, audio,etc. Libraries are kept minimal and drop-in: GLAD, Assimp, ImGui, miniaudio, and stb_image.

-Medianoche is a third-person arena shooter built on **Lost Engine**.
+Medianoche is a third-person Rogue-lite built on **Lost Engine**.
 Fight off waves of enemies across a randomised field, gun in hand and a cat on your conscience.
 Last one standing wins a "Yippe :3".

 ## Preview of the game